Bobby Witt Jr. Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective nine K/9, the 10th-best in MLB.
+- The Reds pitching staff ranks 10th in the league with a collective 8.9 strikeouts per nine innings.

-- The Reds' 5.03 team ERA ranks 27th across all MLB pitching staffs.
+- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (5.01).

-- Reds pitchers combine to give up 85 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Reds pitchers combine to surrender 86 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- In his most recent outing on Tuesday against the Los Angeles Dodgers, the right-hander tossed 3 2/3 innings, giving up seven earned runs while surrendering six hits.
+- His most recent appearance came on Wednesday against the Los Angeles Dodgers, when the lefty threw 5 2/3 innings, surrendering six earned runs while allowing eight hits.

-- In nine games this season, the 29-year-old has a 6.27 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .292 to his opponents.
+- The 25-year-old has a 5.40 ERA and 7.1 strikeouts per nine innings across five games this season, while giving up a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.